-Remediating and fixing individual/systemic problems are the shared responsibility of the State Agency's Long Term Care Admistration and the Division of Quality and Health Outcomes.
+Remediating and fixing individual/systemic problems are the shared responsibility of the State Agency's Long Term Care Administration and Health Care Delivery Management Administration, Division of Quality and Health Outcomes, and DDS/DDA.
 When an issue is identified to represent individual or systemic problems (i.e. data from audits and monitoring visits, etc.) a systemic approach is employed.
 Remediation activity occurs primarily through the performance of formal discovery activities as discovery/remediation tool which is shared with DDS.
 This tool includes a description of the issue identified, specific timelines for needed remediation to address any issues identified.